 Using plugins such as Autoptimize or ShortPixel Image Optimizer have made this process more manageable.
 However, there is still more that can be done to improve the performance of your website.

-Meet WebP images – a next-gen image format created by Google, that provides superior lossy and lossless compression compared to JPG, PNG, and GIF formats.
+Introducing WebP – a next-gen image format developed by Google that offers superior compression than traditional formats such as JPG, PNG, and GIF.

 Why WebP images instead of other formats?

-According to Google‘s comprehensive study, lossless WebP images are 26% smaller in size compared to PNGs.
+Google’s study indicates that WebP images offer significant size reduction compared to traditional formats.
+Lossless WebP images are 26% smaller in size compared to PNGs.
 Lossy WebP images are 25-34% smaller than comparable JPEG images at equivalent SSIM quality index.

 Lossless WebP supports transparency (also known as alpha channel) at a cost of just 22% additional bytes.
 For cases when lossy RGB compression is acceptable, lossy WebP also supports transparency, typically providing 3 times smaller file sizes compared to PNG.

 That’s a huge improvement.
 The reduced file size WebP images offer without having to reduce image quality leads to a faster page speed.

 In order for WebP images to be displayed, the web browser used by the visitor must have the capability to support the format.
 Although browser support for WebP has increased recently, it is not yet a universally accepted format among all browsers.

 At the time of writing, WebP images are supported by popular browsers such as Chrome, Firefox, Edge, Safari (full support for macOS 11 Big Sur and later), Safari for iOS, Android Browser, Opera, and so on.

 More than 94% of users operate a web browser that supports WebP images.